wds4/DCoSL/bounties/README.md

 # [Curated Graphs](./curatedGraphs)

-A prototype is under contstruction in Pretty Good Apps, under the name: Curated Channels.
+A prototype for Curated Graphs is under construction in Pretty Good Apps, currently under the name: Curated Channels.
+The basic idea is that a graph is composed of two lists: one list for nodes, one for edges.
+The basic tools for list curation can therefore be leveraged for curation of graphs.

 Once Curated Lists bounties are complete, bounties will be offered to refactor Curated Graphs as a web app.
-Other proposals will also be entertained.

 # Proposals